A Guide to Human Composting

 We will never sell your information or use it for any purpose except official Dignity Memorial correspondence.
 See our privacy policy.

-Human composting is probably the most sustainable end-of-life option.
-This gentle process uses natural elements, such as wood chips, mulch and wildflowers, to convert a body into nutrient-rich soil.
+Human composting closely imitates the natural cycle of life.
+This process uses natural elements, such as wood chips, mulch and wildflowers, to convert a loved one’s body into nutrient-rich soil.

 Help heal the planet